szetumer/cloud_levelup_pkg/README.md

 #### Level 0 Summary

 You completed level 0, and set up your learning environment.
 This is the similar setup for all Levelup repos.
-Throughout these levels, we will use various cli commands to check that you have properly completed your tasks.
+Throughout these levels, we will use various cli commands to give you points for correctly doing tasks.
 You will work through the level using `pytest tests/<levelnumber>_<levelname>_tests.py` to track your progress.

 ## Level 1: Azure Subscription, Resource Group, and Some Storage